-ROANOKE, Va. – Transportation Security Administration officers at Roanoke-Blacksburg Regional Airport (ROA) prevented a Botetourt County, Virginia, man from bringing a loaded .40 caliber semi-automatic handgun onto an airplane on Thursday, July 7.
+ROANOKE, Va. – Transportation Security Administration officers at Roanoke-Blacksburg Regional Airport (ROA) prevented a Lexington, Virginia, man from bringing a loaded .38 caliber handgun onto an airplane on Wednesday, Feb.
+1.

-The Blue Ridge, Virginia, resident was stopped as he was entering the checkpoint with the handgun, which was loaded with 10 bullets, including one in the chamber.
+The man was stopped as he was entering the checkpoint with the handgun, which was loaded with five bullets.
 The TSA officer who was staffing the checkpoint X-ray machine detected the handgun as it passed along the conveyor belt inside the man’s carry-on bag.

 Individuals who show up with weapons at airport checkpoints cause the checkpoint lane to come to a halt until police arrive and handle the situation.